If your team is processing invoices manually, do you know what each one costs?

 Digital invoice processing: Choose a solution that converts all kinds of documents into digital formats so you can easily pull data for invoice matching and data centralization.

-Integrations with existing systems: Make sure any new solution seamlessly connects with your current software for a cohesive procurement process with accurate data.
+Integrations with existing systems: Make sure any new solution connects with your current software for a cohesive procurement process with accurate data.

-Security and compliance features: Adopt a solution with built-in security and compliance features to keep your organization’s important information safe.
+Security and compliance features: Adopt a solution with security and compliance features to keep your organization's important information safe.

 Vendor relationship management tools: Track vendor invoices, performance, and contracts to monitor the state of your supplier relationships at all times.